hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/permissioning.rst

 - GossipPeersRequest
 - GossipPeersResponse

+network.consensus
+  If a validator receives a GossipMessage that contains a new block published by a node whose public key is not permitted by the policy, the message will be dropped, an AuthorizationViolation will be returned, and the connection will be closed.

-In the future, sub-roles can be added to further restrict access to specific functions of the role.
+In the future, other sub-roles can be added to further restrict access to specific functions of the role.
 For example network.gossip could control who is allowed to send gossip messages.